-Join Todd Dewett for an in-depth discussion in this video Understanding communication options, part of New Manager Fundamentals.
+Join Todd Dewett for an in-depth discussion in this video Understanding communication options, part of New Manager Foundations.

 You communicate many messages everyday and each one has a different level of importance.
 For any given message, first, ask yourself, how important is this message?
 The more important the message, the more you must work to ensure it's understood properly.
 Your second task is to choose the best communication option.
 Is it telephone, teleconference, instant message?
 Here's a great rule of thumb, when in doubt, choose the highest quality option.
 If you don't choose the highest quality option, you're asking to be misunderstood.